ManishaJohnson/counterApp/README.md

 # counterApp
-App to increment and decrement a counter
+Action: App to increment and decrement a counter

+Aim: To learn to deploy django services over Vercel 'counterApp_mkj.vercel.app'